 The Company is authorized to issue 50,000,000 shares of common stock, no par value.
-As of December 31, 2012 and 2011, it had 19,654,050 and 19,454,689 shares of common stock outstanding, respectively.
+As of December 31, 2013 and 2012, it had 20,197,301 and 19,654,050 shares of common stock outstanding, respectively.
 Holders of common stock are entitled to one vote for each share held.

 In November 2009, the Board of Directors authorized a repurchase program for up to 1,000,000 shares of the Company's common stock.
-On August 7, 2012, the Board authorized an extension of the program through August 12, 2013.
-Repurchases can be made in the open market or in privately negotiated transactions.
-The Company expects to use available cash to finance these purchases and will determine the timing and amount of stock repurchases based on its evaluation of market conditions, the market price of its common stock, and management's assessment of the Company's liquidity and cash flow needs.
-During the year ended December 31, 2012, the Company repurchased no shares.
-As of March 25, 2013, the Company has repurchased an aggregate of 190,787 shares, and there remain 809,213 shares of the Company's common stock approved for repurchase under the repurchase program.
-Repurchased shares become authorized but unissued shares of the Company's common stock available for issuance.
+On August 6, 2013, the Board authorized the extension of the Company's share repurchase program for an additional 12 months.
+The program, which was originally authorized on November 13, 2009, authorizes the Company to repurchase up to 1,000,000 shares of the Company's common stock until August 12, 2014 in open market or in privately negotiated transactions.
+The Company expects to use available cash to finance these purchases and will determine the timing and amount of stock repurchases based on the Company's evaluation of market conditions, the market price of the Company's common stock, and management's assessment of the Company's liquidity and cash flow needs.
+The Company has no obligations to repurchase shares under the program and the program may be suspended or terminated at any time.
+As of December 31, 2013, the Company has repurchased an aggregate of 190,787 shares, and 809,213 shares of the Company's common stock remain available for repurchase under the program.
+The Company did not repurchase any shares under this program during the years ended December 31, 2013 and 2012.